 - To create a new connection, click New next to your portal of choice.

 Note: Don't see a portal listed?
-Request it to be added.
-We are always listening to our customers.
+Request it to be added here with the PB CRM ticket submission option, we are always listening to our customers.

 - Enter data for all the required fields.